What has Kidney Allocation System achieved? Mark Aeder, M.D., talks about the system’s success

 Observations from the former chair of the OPTN Kidney Transplantation Committee

-Mark Aeder, M.D., Associate Professor of Surgery at University Hospitals of Cleveland, chaired the OPTN Kidney Transplantation Committee from 2015 to 2017 and was deeply involved in the implementation of the kidney allocation system (KAS).
+Mark Aeder, M.D., associate professor of surgery at University Hospitals of Cleveland, chaired the Organ Procurement and Transplantation Network Kidney Transplantation Committee from 2015 to 2017 and was deeply involved in the implementation of the Kidney Allocation System (KAS).
 From initial concept development through implementation, the system that became KAS spanned more than eight years and reflected the cumulative efforts of about 80 volunteer members on the committee.

-Dr. Aeder recently shared a number of observations about how KAS has performed, roughly four years since its implementation, as well as opportunities for ongoing improvement.
+Aeder recently shared observations about how KAS has performed, roughly four years since its implementation, as well as opportunities for ongoing improvement.

 I think KAS has been extremely successful in accomplishing some goals in major areas.
 Above all, it has led to more equitable utilization of the donated kidneys.

-The rate of African-Americans getting transplants is almost one-to-one with their representation on the kidney waiting list.
+The rate of African Americans getting transplants is almost one-to-one with their representation on the kidney waiting list.
 That’s exactly what we wanted to do.
-Many of them were waiting for more than ten years, and many were highly sensitized.
+Many African American patients were waiting for more than ten years, and many were highly sensitized.
 In some cases their wait had to do with access to care, or when they got referred for transplant.

 Going forward, we have the bonus of longevity matching, much of which has gone to the pediatric population.
 That won’t show up in one-year graft survival rates; that’s going to show up in 15-year graft survival rates.

 In terms of organ utilization, there is some movement.
 What I’m really happy to see is that, even with the greater number of organs recovered, we have not seen an increase in the percentage of kidneys with a KDPI greater than 85 percent not used for transplant.
 We are recovering expanded donor kidneys more often, so overall we are seeing some increase in the actual numbers utilized.